surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## Bubble chart

 It is used to display the data in circles.
-We can define each bubble using dimension value and size by Measure value.
+We can define each bubble using dimension value and size by measure value.

  <b>8.</b> Choose chart type <b>BUBBLE</b> from given drop-down list compare the data.